Bluwolf00/GW-Framework/README.md

 NEKY_ServiceStation:
 * Fixed and re-tweaked version of the serviceStation which works on any vehicle.
 * Includes: Repair, Refuel, Rearm and Full Service (All of the Above).

+NEKY_Supply:
+* Added Support for NEKY_Supply script.
+* Allows Squad Leaders and Team Leaders to call in ammunition and medical resupplies by landing or airdrop.
+* Adapted to ACE Interaction Menu by Luke.

 ACE Settings:
 * Updated for the latest revamp of Advanced Combat Environment (3)